SeyedHamidreza/cognitive_robotics_ws/README.md

 ## Requirements and Installation

-you can simply use the provided bash script to install all necessary packages on your machine:
+You can simply use the provided bash script to install all necessary packages on your machine.
+Let's see how to do that:

 ```bash
 cd ~